 Besides dealing with the mental and emotional impact of a major life adjustment any change in marital status such as divorce or the death of a spouse is often accompanied by a reduction in standard-of-living.
 This is because retirement income can be cut in half while shared expenses only decrease by a fraction of that amount.
 Separation or divorce also increases bills, due to potentially having to pay 100% of living expenses instead of the 50% to which you had become accustomed.

-Proper financial planning, therefore, needs to carefully insulate against wild swings in income and expenses.
+Proper wealth planning, therefore, needs to carefully insulate against wild swings in income and expenses.
 One variable to consider is the order of taking social security benefits for both you and your spouse.
 The death of a spouse can impact current — and future — benefits so the timing and sequence of claims can insure that you maximize the benefits you’ve earned for yourself over a lifetime of work.
 Our Social Security whitepaper provides helpful tips for navigating this key retirement decision.

 Change in Employment